tagdynamics-org/osm-extract-tags/README.md

 ]
 ```

-  - `N235` indicates that this is the history for node 40.
+  - `N40` indicates that this is the history for node 40.
 Similarly, `W40` and `R40` would refer to way 40 or relation 40.
-  - The second component is an array that show tag changes in: 1) the selected tags and 2) changes in the visible status.
+  - The second component is an array that show changes in: 1) the selected tags and/or 2) changes in the visible status.
   - For example, for `[1276372410, 1, 1, ["1:v2"]]`,
-    - the first component 1276372410 is the unix epoch timestamp (in seconds).
+    - the first component 1276372410 is the unix epoch timestamp (in seconds) for this version.
     - the second component 1 is the version number.
     - the third component 1 indicates visible status (0=not visible/deleted, 1=visible).
     - the last array lists which of the selected tags are set.
 Eg. if the list of selected tags are `["amenity", "shop", "man_made"]`, then `1:v2` indicates that `shop` is set to `v2`.
+The indices are hexadecimal, ie. `a:v2` would refer to the 11th tag.

 ## Short summary of OpenStreetMap data format